ecomplus/storefront-starter/README.md

 To get started easily, you should have a
 **[E-Com Plus](https://www.e-com.plus)** store,
-and deploy your new e-commerce to [Netlify](https://www.netlify.com/) or
+then deploy your new e-commerce to [Netlify](https://www.netlify.com/) or
 [GitHub Pages](https://pages.github.com/).